 You can store it in the refrigerator in an airtight container for 4 days.

+Yes, it freezes well.
 To freeze the puree, place it in an airtight, freezer safe container or zip-lock bag.
 It will last about 4 months.
 I suggest that you freeze it in 1 cup amounts.
-When defrosted, a little liquid may separate, just drain it away.
+When defrosted, a little liquid may separate – just drain it away.

-Once you have made Pumpkin Puree yourself, you may never go back to the canned variety.
-This is pure Pumpkin Puree, no additives, just pumpkin.
+Once you have made Pumpkin Puree yourself, you will likely never go back to the canned variety.

 Are you thinking of all the delicious things that you can make?
 Let us know in the comments below what you will try first!